 Additional Files

 Additional file 1: Figure S1.
 Random forest feature selection for detecting adenomas.
 (A) Change in AUC with varying number of variables in the random forest model.
 The model with the highest AUC contained 22 OTUs.
 (B) Importance of each OTU in the model as measured by mean decrease accuracy when the OTU is removed from the model.
-(C) Relative abundance of the most disciminatory OTUs in cancer and normal samples.
+(C) Relative abundance of the most discriminatory OTUs in adenoma and normal samples.

 Additional file 2: Figure S2.
 Random forest feature selection for detecting cancers.
 (A) Change in AUC with varying number of variables in the random forest model.
 The model with the highest AUC contained 34 OTUs.
 (B) Importance of each OTU in the model as measured by mean decrease accuracy when the OTU is removed from the model.
-(C) Relative abundance of the most disciminatory OTUs in cancer and normal samples.
+(C) Relative abundance of the most discriminatory OTUs in cancer and normal samples.

 Additional file 3: Figure S3.
 Bacterial OTUs in MMT. (left) Importance of each OTU used in the MMT as measured by the mean decrease in the Gini index when the OTU is removed from the model. (right) Stripchart of the relative abundances of each OTU in the MMT with black lines at the medians.